Cheapest car insurance in Vermont for a bad driving record

 Cheapest car insurance in Vermont with a DUI

-While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,053.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,053 a year.

 Driving under the influence (DUI) is a major traffic violation that will hurt your driving record.
 It can increase auto insurance rates for almost a decade in addition to fines and other penalties.
 Multiple DUIs will increase your premiums even more, but improving your driving habits can help you get better rates over time.